alexpaul/Parsing-JSON-Review/Parsing-JSON-Using-Combine/README.md

 ## APIClient

-Here in Combine we have access to `dataTaskPublisher` and `decode()` wrappers which makes our networking code much more functional that using closures.
+Here in Combine we have access to `dataTaskPublisher` and `decode()` wrappers which makes our networking code much more functional than using closures.

-We use `.map(\.data)` keypath to access the data property from the data task.
+We use `.map(\.data)` keypath to access the data property from the data task arguments, namely response, data and error.

-Since our publisher returns an array of stattions we use map again to get the stations array.
+Since our publisher returns an array of stattions we use map again `.map { $0.data.stations }` to get the stations array.

-We handle dispatching back to the main thread in the client so the view controller does not have to do this work.
+We handle dispatching back to the main thread in the `APIClient` so the view controller does not have to do this work.

 `.eraseToAnyPublisher` hided the implementation detail from the client code.